ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/visualizing/3-FillingYourDataModel.md

 }
 ```

 Now to load the data into our data model.
-Something to watch out for is that all of the values you pull out of the `DataView` will have the type `PrimitiveValue`, so you will have to cast them to the thypes you defined in your data model.
+Something to watch out for is that all of the values you pull out of the `DataView` will have the type `PrimitiveValue`, so you will have to cast them to the types you defined in your data model.
 To do this, you should take the `.valueOf()` the `PrimitiveValue` and then cast it using the TypeScript `as DATATYPE`.

 ```
 private dataExtraction(dataView: DataView): Pi {